- Patients on full dose anticoagulants, e.g. warfarin or heparin

-For those not in extremis, use gold-standard first aid (also known as Trotter's or Hippocratic method):
+For patients without life-threatening bleeding, always start with gold-standard first aid (also known as Trotter's or Hippocratic method):

-- Sit with head forward over a basin/sink
+- Sit with head forward over a bowl/sink

-- Pinch the fleshy part of the nose (nares) firmly
+- Pinch the fleshy part of the nose (nares) firmly, closing the nostrils

-- Hold the nose for 20 minutes without peeking
+- Hold the nose for 20 minutes without releasing the pressure

 - Suck on some ice or place ice packs on the forehead or nape of neck